Visitor’s Guide to Helena, Montana

 Gates of the Mountains Tours

-Arguably one of the coolest things about Helena is that it was a major factor in the Lewis and Clark expedition, and the ability for those in Helena to retrace the steps of the historic explorers.
+Perhaps one of the neatest things about Helena is that it was a major factor in the Lewis and Clark expedition, and the ability for those in Helena to retrace the steps of the historic explorers.

 If you are visiting Helena during the summer months, a highly recommended activity to do is the Gates of the Mountains boat tours.
-The Gates of the Mountains were named as such by Meriwether Lewis himself since it seemed as if the mountains were parting as he sailed down the water.
+The Gates of the Mountains were named as such by Meriwether Lewis of Lewis and Clark fame since it seemed as if the mountains were parting as he sailed down the water.

 Now a peaceful two hour boat ride will awaken your eyes to the beautiful natural wonder that has brought spectators to Helena for centuries.